changrunner/ms_sql_load_from_csv/README.md

 -m or --schemaname: schema name
 -t or --tablename: table name
 -r or --csvdirectory: directory to the csv location
+-p or --separator: separator used in the csv file
 ```
 ## result
 This application will load the data into a table as specified in the application arguments.